panda-meow/whiskers/README.md

 * Internationalization
 * Lazy loading modules
 * Interceptors and Events (Progress bar active, if a request is pending)
-* CRUD: create, update and remove heroes
+* CRUD: create, update and remove projects
-* Search bar, to look for heroes
+* Search bar, to look for projects
 * Modal and toasts (snakbar)!
 * Unit tests with Jasmine and Karma including code coverage
 * End-to-end tests with Protractor